 Applied instruction in piano is offered with material and performance of increasing difficulty as the student develops.
 Students must arrange instruction time with the full-time faculty member in charge during the first week of classes.
 A minimum of 12 lessons and performance at a faculty jury exam are required.
-May be repeated for a maximum of twelve (12) units.
-Additional Fee: Private Instruction.
+May be repeated for a maximum of twelve also examine important issues such as the role of technology in the choral setting, best practices for choral programs,